-Parents can email their child(ren) through their CampInTouch dashboard, but campers cannot email their parents back.
+Parents can email their child(ren) through their CampInTouch dashboard or the Campanion app.
+You can request that your campers write you back through this system.
+Other family members and friends can also write E-Mails to your campers.
+Please check out the "Online Community" section of your CampInTouch to add guest accounts.
+The Campanion app is only available for use for parents and guardians.
 Each day, except Shabbat, emails are printed and distributed with the mail delivery.
 If you have questions about email, please contact our Director of Community Care and Inclusion.